 Learn more about recognizing the signs of scams and how to react to them through the following resources:

-KUB cares about your safety.
-If someone claiming to be a KUB employee asks to enter your home, ask to see his or her identification badge, even if you initiated the visit.
+KUB cares about customer safety.
+If someone claiming to be a KUB employee asks to enter their home, customers should ask to see his or her identification badge, even if they initiated the visit.
 KUB employees do not ask to enter a customer’s home unless the customer initiated the visit.
-Never go outside your home or leave it unattended without verifying the person you're going with is a KUB employee or KUB contractor.
+Customers should never go outside their home or leave it unattended without verifying the person they're going with is a KUB employee or KUB contractor.